 - The site must be expected to come forward for development in the next 15 years (achievable);

-If you would like to suggest a site to be included within the Brownfield Register, please complete the 'site submission form' below.
+If you would like to suggest a site to be included within the brownfield register, complete the site submission form below.
 Remember to include a map or outline plan of the site with your submission.

 Email your forms and supporting information to email@example.com .